Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Structural Hierarchy Adaptation and Reliable Adjacency Alignment

 \subsubsection{Soft Semantic Alignment}

-To enhance the discriminability of detector in the target domain, the secure adjacency set $R_r^{se}$ is further partitioned as secure foreground adjacency set $R_r^{fg}$ and secure background adjacency set $R_r^{bg}$ according to the probabilities of source adjacency instances:
+{To enhance the detector’s discriminability in the target domain, we use the \ourinsfactor $\hat \eta$ and the secure adjacency set $R_r^{se}$ to guide soft semantic alignment, thereby transferring semantic information from the source domain to the target domain.
+Furthermore, we encourage the separation of feature distributions between foreground and background instances to further improve the model's discriminability.
+Specifically, the secure adjacency set $R_r^{se}$ is partitioned as secure foreground adjacency set $R_r^{fg}$ and secure background adjacency set $R_r^{bg}$ according to the probabilities $p_j$ of neighbor instances $x_j \in N_{r}(x_i^{T})$:}

 Afterwards, \ourinsfactor together with the secure adjacency sets $R_r^{fg}$ and $R_r^{bg}$ are employed for soft semantic alignment, which encourages the same semantic features to be closer and those of different semantics to be separated: